 Reduces Heart Risks

 Garlic is absolutely great for your heart.
-The compounds in this onion-like food dissolves blood clots, lowers blood pressure, stimulates nitric oxide in the walls of the blood vessel, decreases platelet stickiness and thus reduces your risk of heart attack and stroke.
+The compounds in this onion-like food dissolve blood clots, lower blood pressure, stimulate nitric oxide in the walls of the blood vessel, decreases platelet stickiness, and thus reduce your risk of heart attack and stroke.
 Not many foods can do this as effectively as garlic.
 It may also be used in place of aspirin to thin the blood when needed.
-However, do be careful if you are on any blood thinning medication or have a blood disorder.
+However, do be careful if you are on any blood-thinning medication or have a blood disorder.

 Control Blood Sugar